goncharov-vlad/SOLID/S/README.md

 console.log(json)
 ```

 After refactoring, the code is following the principle: _each class has its own single responsibility_.

-Responsibility of `Product` is to make and give data of product, responsibility of `Formatter` is format the data.
+Responsibility of `Product` is representing data of product, responsibility of `Formatter` is format the data.